eclipse-hono/hono/site/content/deployment/enmasse.md

 ## Undeploy

-We can use the same `openshift_undeploy.sh` script to remove `hono` application from Openshift.
+We can use the same `openshift_undeploy.sh` script to remove `hono` application from OpenShift.

 ~~~sh
 ~hono/example/target/deploy/openshift$ ./openshift_undeploy.sh